zodac/folding-stats/README.md

 ## Configuration

-You can start by pulling down the repository, then configuring the environment variables for your system.
+You can start by using `git clone` to copy the repository, then configuring the environment variables for your system.
 Copy the existing `.env.template` file and rename it to `.env`.
 Then open it up and read the instructions, filling in the variables.
 By default:

 - The competition runs from the 3rd of the month until the end of the month
+- Both the backend and frontend will run using HTTPS
 - The stats will be collected for all users and teams once an hour (at xx:55)
 - At the end of the month:
     - The month's results are saved
-    - All user's stats are reset to 0
+    - All user's stats are reset to **0**
     - The hardware multipliers and average PPD are recalculated from LARS
-- Both the backend and frontend will run using HTTPS

 The defaults should be sufficient for most users, but any variable in the first `Mandatory` section must be updated.
 These will be credentials, the location of any SSL certificates needed, and the URLs to your own frontend.